 LinkedIn is the number one professional network, however, that doesn’t mean everyone uses it or knows about the neat things it can do.
-I would like to try to convince you all to better understand what LinkedIn can do and how it can help you and your career.
+These are features you should know about.

 How many of you have a LinkedIn profile that just sort of sits there?
-You filled in some of it and maybe even connected with a few people but other than that, nada?
-And what about the college students I hope are reading this.
-Are you on LinkedIn?
-According to a recent survey of 200 college students conducted by StudentAdvisory.com and Millenial Branding, only 33% of college students had a LinkedIn profile.
+You filled in some of it and maybe even connected with a few people but other than that, nothing.

 Endorse and Recommend Others

 You can endorse people in your network for their skills and expertise.
 The verdict is still out by many LinkedIn gurus on this feature’s usefulness, but you should know about it!